 We are often asked about how to use ball tins.
 Firstly, it’s worth mentioning that the ball cake tins we sell have the manufacturer’s suggestions and instructions printed on the reverse of the box label, so please remove it if you are throwing the box out!

 Baking a fruit cake in a ball tin

-If you are making a fruit cake in the ball tin you will bake the cake as one ball.
+If you are baking a fruit cake in the ball tin you will bake the cake as one ball.
 Line both halves and sit the bottom half in the tin stand.
 Fill that half with mixture and continue to pile up the mixture effectively creating the ball shape, leaving a little gap at the top for the cake to rise.
 Place the top half of the tin over the domed up cake mixture and lock into place, ready for baking.

-Don’t be tempted to use a soft sponge like a Victoria sponge.
+Don’t be tempted to use a soft sponge, like a Victoria sandwich sponge.
 It’s not strong enough to hold the shape when iced, so will end up getting squashed under the weight.
 You can also use your tin for other things, try it out for your Christmas pudding, ice cream bombes, steamed puddings and summer puddings.

 The options for decorating a ball cake are huge.
 What will you create?
 A football, tennis ball, giant emoji, a planet or the moon?
 Do share your creations on social media.
 I’d love to see what you create.